pangolindex/exchange-contracts/contracts/staking-positions/README.md

 `type(uint104).max` is likely to be sufficient for most pair tokens.
 Weird tokens (rebasing tokens, fee-on-transfer tokens, and quintillion-supply meme tokens) are not supported.

-## Notes on Unchecked Math and Overflow/Underflow
+## Notes on Unchecked Math, Truncation, and Overflow

 We are aware that solc does not check for truncation when type casting.
 The code is deliberately written such that either by input sanitization, or by basic assumptions about current timestamp,